dwesterman/Convert-SplitNameValue/README.md

 # Convert-SplitNameValue
 A Set of functions for Converting Data into a SplitNameValue String and vice versa.

-\n { ConvertTo-SplitNameValue, ConvertFrom-SplitNameValue }
+{ ConvertTo-SplitNameValue | ConvertFrom-SplitNameValue }